 Sami is a Toronto-based composer, songwriter, and vocalist.
 A recipient of the William Irving Fairclough Graduating Scholarship and the Lothar Klein Memorial Fellowship in Composition, Sami’s music has been performed and read by the Sistema Intermediate Choir, the University of Toronto Symphony Orchestra, and at the inaugural Canadian SongSlam.
 Recently, Sami has been involved in composition for media, working on commissions for Toronto-based directors and animators.

 Rachel Bogues, soprano

 Rachel was born and bred in Omagh, Northern Ireland.
-Rachel graduated with a MSc in Performance Science from the Royal College of Music, London.
+She graduated with an MSc in Performance Science from the Royal College of Music, London.
 She is an experienced soprano and has sung with many London-based vocal ensembles prior to relocating to Toronto, including London Oriana Choir, St. Martin-in-the-Fields, and the Thomas Tallis Society.
-This is her 2nd season with Exultate.
 When she is not singing, Rachel is usually found at spin class, reading, or travelling (when she’s not working downtown!).

 Reid Brownscombe, bass

 Prior to joining Exultate, Reid sang with The Amadeus Choir for 12 years.
 His choral experience goes back more than 50 years, singing with the Toronto May Festival Choir as a child.
 When not singing, he can be found at the cottage on Stony Lake.

 J. Scott Brubacher, bass